Linux: restart when hung

 Changes are: Removed references to the FAQ and the M2MP protocol.
 Added explanations on how to handle the deployment of multiple versions.
 Added a quick note on how to use the jazzlib library for gzip compression.
 The TC65Dev now is on the wiki.

-I have a bad addictions to movies.
+I have a bad addiction to movies.
 I keep watching them even if most of them just look alike.
 Here are some (recent) movies that I found uncommonly great: Perfect sense Youth in revolt Lars and the real girl Jesus henry christ

 The world is full of good surprises, and TINC is definitely one of them.
 Are you running a distributed system across multiple datacenters?
 Perhaps you’re using Cassandra or another distributed database?
 TINC is the networking solution you’ve been looking for.
 TINC creates a secure, decentralized virtual private network that automatically establishes a fully meshed topology between your nodes.
 What makes TINC stand out: Zero single points of failure Automatic mesh routing around NAT and firewalls Military-grade encryption Remarkably simple setup I followed these setup instructions and was impressed by how smoothly everything worked - no debugging or log diving required.
 For anyone managing distributed systems, TINC is a game-changer. ...